 Not everyone in Kentucky is eligible for Chapter 7 bankruptcy protection.
 Your income and debt will be subjected to something called a “means test” to determine whether you qualify.
 Chapter 7 is generally for people whose total income is below the median in Kentucky; but, if your income is higher, you may still qualify if your basic monthly expenses are exceptionally high.

 If you are not eligible for Chapter 7, filing for Chapter 13 may be an option.
 Chapter 13 “reorganization” bankruptcy helps you repay a portion of your debt and allows you to keep most of your assets, including your home.

 Get Help from a Lexington, KY Chapter 7 Lawyer

 To discuss your options for debt relief, contact Bunch & Brock today.

 Will Filing for Bankruptcy Erase My Debts?

 The longer you wait to explore your bankruptcy options, the more stress and worry you will endure.
 In many cases, the attorneys at Bunch & Brock can offer immediate relief and renewed optimism for a successful future.
-Contact Bunch & Brock to learn about your options for a fresh financial start.
+Contact Bunch & Brock today to learn about your options for a fresh financial start.
 Our Kentucky Chapter 7 lawyers are here to help you move forward with your life.